Elden Ring Confessor Build: Gear, Weapons, & Spells

 Electrify Armament

 I’m not going to lie to you; this is perhaps one of my favorite Incantation moments in the entire game.
-It allows you to electrify the weapon in your hand, which then gives you the ability to deal a large amount of lightning damage on top of its regular damage type.
+It allows you to electrify the weapon in your hand, which then gives you the ability to deal with a large amount of lightning damage on top of its regular damage type.

 Beast Claw